mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 to three times their Strength + Endurance.
-A character can lift more with an Athletics (strength) check – add the Effect to his effective Strength to work out his new maximum lift – but cannot do more than stagger around with his new load at 1.5 metres per round.
+A character can lift more with an Athletics (strength) check – add the Effect to his effective Strength to work out his new maximum lift – but cannot do more than stagger around with his new load at 1.5 meters per round.
 He may lift it for a number of rounds equal to the Effect of an Athletics (endurance) check.